CoMo - Collective Movements

 CoMo is an ecosystem of web applications for gesture/movement interaction with sounds.
 It is applies in artistic creation and pedagogy, workshops, as well as to education and rehabition.
 Specific applications are derived from the generic framework, such as CoMo Education, Como-Rehabiliation or CoMo-Vox (in collaboration with Radio France, supported by the Ministere of Education).

 CoMo can be seen as a setp forward from of the MO - Modular Musical Objects toward collective interaction.

-CoMo Elements Web App CoMo Elements is the generic web application using smartphones.
+CoMo Elements Web App CoMo Elements is the generic web application for gestural control of sounds using smartphones.
 The gesture/posture can be recorded by the user, and associated to a series of sound.
 Additional sound processing can be programmed through scripts.